risq/jquery-advanced-news-ticker/README.md

 JQuery Advanced News Ticker
 ===========================

-A powerful and flexible animated vertical news ticker plugin for JQuery.
+A powerful, flexible and animated vertical news ticker plugin for JQuery.
 JQuery Advanced News Ticker provides multiple callbacks and actions to allow a maximum flexibility and an easy implementation into any project.

 DEMO